This post may contain affiliate links.

-This post may contain affiliate links.**

-  I realize that many recipes involving kale advise to remove and discard the
+I realize that many recipes involving kale advise to remove and discard the stems.

-  stems.
 Perhaps this is a case of cutting the ends off of the roast?
-I love

-  the stems; they add crunch and depth of flavor (so good in Kale Caesar

-  Salad).
-Remove them if you must, but please try the recipe once with them

-  intact.
-I predict you’ll be converted.
+I love the stems; they add crunch and depth of flavor (so good in Kale Caesar Salad and Kale Apple Salad).
+Remove them if you must, but please try the recipe once with them intact.
+I predict you'll be converted.

-  Even though I've offered amounts for the warm vinaigrette, it's a to-taste

-  kind of recipe.
+Even though I've offered amounts for the warm vinaigrette, it's a to-taste kind of recipe.
 Adjust any of the elements to suit your taste.
-The

-  combination of raisins and garlic may seem odd, but just wait until you
+The combination of raisins and garlic may seem odd, but just wait until you taste it!

-  taste it!
 Divine.

 - 1 bunch lacinato kale sliced into very thin ribbons

 - fine sea salt